 Editors: Padma Maitland, PhD Candidate, Architecture and South and Southeast Asian Studies and Lawrence Yang, PhD Candidate, East Asian Languages and Cultures

 Urban Pilgrimage is a project that has been selected from a highly competitive slate of proposals for support by the Global Urban Humanities Initiative.
-Now beginning preparation, this web-based and print publication will be completed in spring 2015.
-Along with pARTicipatory Urbanism, the other publication project selected by the Initiative, Urban Pilgrimage represents an important example of the methodological experimentation embodied in the growing field of urban humanities.
+This web-based and print publication will be completed in Spring 2015.
+Along with pARTicipatory Urbanisms, the other publication project selected by the Initiative, Urban Pilgrimage represents an important example of the methodological experimentation embodied in the growing field of urban humanities.

 Urban Pilgrimage will be published as a special issue of the UC Berkeley architecture journal Room One Thousand and will examine the historical and contemporary connection between cities and the itineraries of those who pass through them.

 From the editors: